 The customers are the main emphasis of this marketing strategy.
 In both marketing and product manufacturing decisions, it puts the interests of the client first.
 Its main objective is to satisfy customers’ wants as much as possible in order to achieve the result.

 It wants to build solid, long-lasting relationships with its clients.
 It places a significant emphasis on working with customers to understand their needs, meeting those needs, and satisfying those wants in order to strengthen the relationship between customers and the business and encourage repeat business.

 The marketing concept is one of the marketing philosophies like production concept, selling concept, product concept, societal concept, and holistic concept.
-Its goal is also like other marketing philosophies to achieve companies profit goals.
+Its goal is also like other marketing philosophies to achieve the company’s profit goals.

 Long Term Focus